 ~ £20 – £100

 The prices vary massively due to the quality of the stereo on the platform.
-For instance, damaged scratches stereos with missing wires will sell for significantly less than open box stereos.
+For instance, damaged scratches on stereos with missing wires will sell for significantly less than an almost new stereo.

 eBay Fee Structure